vcflib/bio-vcf/README.md

 ## Updates

+* The outputter now writes (properly) in parallel with the parser
 * bio-vcf turns any VCF into JSON with header information, and allows you to pipe that JSON directly into any JSON supporting language, including Python and Javascript!